Vagacoder/Algorithms4E/README.md

 6.3.
 Then, cast it to generic type,
 6.4. casted generic array can not be directly assigned to instance variable, use a template variable to transfer.

+#### 2019-12-09
+6. Immutable integer range
+Java's implementation of `valueOf()` retrieves a cached values if the integer is `between -128 and 127`, while Java constructs new objects for each integer outside this range.